While taxable income can include wages, salaries, bonuses, commissions and tips, it may not be as easy to define as you might think.

 - Security deposits you received from a tenant.

 - Constructively received income: This is income that was available to you, even if it wasn't in your possession.
 Let's say you received a check in late December but didn't deposit or cash it until January of the next year.
 You still must include the check in your taxable income for the year that you received the check, not the year that you deposited it.

 - Assignment of income: If you've authorized someone to receive income on your behalf, it's includable in your income as soon as your agent receives it.

-- Alimony you receive from your ex-spouse for agreements entered into after 2018.
+- Alimony you receive from your ex-spouse for agreements entered into before 2019.

 - Cancelled debts: If you settled a credit card bill for less than the total balance you owe, for example, the credit issuer reports the amount that was forgiven to the IRS, and you must include it in your taxable income.
 (There are exceptions in cases of bankruptcy or insolvency.
 See below).

 - Back pay, including amounts you received as the result of a successful suit for age discrimination.

 - Unemployment benefits.